Rise to Success: Career Highlights of Alina Habba

 Discover the career path of Alina Habba, from the first major opportunity to industry-changing achievements.

-2005: Worked in the Fashion Industry
+2005: Work in the Fashion Industry Begins

 In 2005, Alina Habba started working in the fashion industry in accessories production and marketing with executives at Marc Jacobs.